LOS ANGELES, Jan. 14, 2020 –

 Your pledge will directly impact our ability to continue

-working for every member and keep our union strong.
+working for you and help to keep our union strong.

 PERSONAL CREDIT CARDS/ACCOUNTS ONLY